ai-winter/ros_motion_planning/README.md

 ```
 Explanation:

-- `social_force`: The weight factors that modify the navigation behavior.
+- `social_force`: the weight factors that modify the navigation behavior.
 See the [Social Force Model](https://github.com/robotics-upo/lightsfm) for further information.

-- `pedestrians/update_rate`: Update rate of pedestrains presentation.
+- `pedestrians/update_rate`: update rate of pedestrains presentation.
 The higher `update_rate`, the more sluggish the environment becomes.

-- `pedestrians/ped_property`: Pedestrians property configuration.
+- `pedestrians/ped_property`: pedestrians property configuration.

-  - `name`: The id for each human.
+  - `name`: the id for each human.

-  - `pose`: The initial pose for each human.
+  - `pose`: the initial pose for each human.

-  - `velocity`: Maximum velocity (*m/s*) for each human.
+  - `velocity`: maximum velocity (*m/s*) for each human.

-  - `radius`: Approximate radius of the human's body (m).
+  - `radius`: approximate radius of the human's body (m).

-  - `cycle`: If *true*, the actor will start the goal point sequence when the last goal point is reached.
+  - `cycle`: if *true*, the actor will start the goal point sequence when the last goal point is reached.

-  - `time_delay`: This is time in seconds to wait before starting the human motion.
+  - `time_delay`: this is time in seconds to wait before starting the human motion.

-  - `ignore_obstacles`: All the models that must be ignored as obstacles, must be indicated here.
+  - `ignore_obstacles`: all the models that must be ignored as obstacles, must be indicated here.
 The other actors in the world are included automatically.

-  - `trajectory`.
-The list of goal points that the actor must reach must be indicated here.
+  - `trajectory`: the list of goal points that the actor must reach must be indicated here.
 The goals will be post into social force model.

 ```yaml
 ## obstacles_config.yaml